vdhert/CABS/README.md

 * modeller
 * dssp (in case CABSdock will be run offline)

-To install python follow instructions at [at: https://www.python.org]
+To install python follow instructions at https://www.python.org

 To install setuptools, dssp and gfortran on debian/ubuntu/mint run:
 ```